edufysos/vantess/README.md

 A more detailed UCTS can be found [here](./images/SoSUCTS.png).
 ## 7. Test scenarios generation

+More sequence diagrams can be found in artifacts/sequences.

 ## 8. Executable test cases

 The test cases can be found at artifacts/test in VANTESS Repository.
 Instructions on how to configure the constituent systems can be found in the [EDUFYSoS repository](https://github.com/edufysos/edufysos), more specifically [here](https://github.com/edufysos/edufysos/blob/master/guidelines/BasicEducationalSoS.pdf).